Ponisseril Somasundaran: Biography

-Somasundaran started his career by joining the National Chemical Laboratory, Pune, India as a Senior Laboratory Assistant in 1958 where he stayed only for one year.
-After migrating to the US, he joined the faculty of University of California, Berkeley as a research cum teaching assistant in 1961, a job which lasted till 1964, when he moved to Illinois to work for the International Minerals and Chemicals Corporation, Libertyville as a Research Engineer.
-The next move was to R. J. Reynolds Industries, Inc., Winston-Salem in 1967 as a Research Chemist.
+Somasundaran started his career by joining the National Chemical Laboratory, Pune, India, as a senior laboratory assistant in 1958, where he stayed only for one year.
+After migrating to the US, he joined the faculty of University of California, Berkeley as a research cum teaching assistant in 1961, a job which lasted till 1964, when he moved to Illinois to work for the International Minerals and Chemicals Corporation, Libertyville, as a research engineer.
+The next move was to R. J. Reynolds Industries, Inc., Winston-Salem in 1967 as a research chemist.

-In 1970, Somasundaran returned to teaching as an Associate Professor of Mineral Engineering at the Columbia University, got promoted as the Professor in 1978, a post he held till 1983.
-In between, he served as the acting Chairman of the School of Mines, there in May–July 1976, visiting professor at the Indian Institute of Science from January till April and later, at the University of Melbourne from May till July in 1977.
-In 1983, Dr. Somasundaran was conferred the title of La Von Duddleson Krumb Professor of Mineral Engineering of the University, the first person to receive the title.
-He was also made the Director of the Langmuir Center for Colloids and Interfaces in 1987.
+In 1970, Somasundaran returned to teaching as an associate professor of mineral engineering at the Columbia University, got promoted as the professor in 1978, a post he held till 1983.
+In between, he served as the acting chairman of the school of mines, there in May–July 1976, visiting professor at the Indian Institute of Science from January till April and later, at the University of Melbourne from May till July in 1977.
+In 1983, Somasundaran was conferred the title of La Von Duddleson Krumb Professor of Mineral Engineering of the University, the first person to receive the title.
+He was also made the director of the Langmuir Center for Colloids and Interfaces in 1987.

-A year later, in 1988, Somasundaran was appointed as the Chairman of Henry Krumb School of Mines, under the Department of Minerals, Metals and Mineral Engineering and held the post till 1997.
-He is the incumbent Director of the National Science Foundation, at the Center for Advanced Studies in Novel Surfactants and the Center for Particulate and Surfactant Systems (since 2008).
+A year later, in 1988, Somasundaran was appointed as the chairman of Henry Krumb School of Mines, under the department of minerals, metals and mineral engineering and held the post till 1997.
+He is the incumbent director of the National Science Foundation, at the Center for Advanced Studies in Novel Surfactants and the Center for Particulate and Surfactant Systems (since 2008).

-Somasundaran has been a member of the Planning Board and is the member of the Piermont Board of Appeals.
+Somasundaran has been a member of the planning board and is the member of the Piermont Board of Appeals.
 He has also been a member of the National Research Council and the National Science Foundation Advisory Committees.
-A former Chairman of the Board of the Engineering Foundation from 1993 to 1995, He serves on the board of the United Engineering Foundation.
+A former chairman of the board of the Engineering Foundation from 1993 to 1995, He serves on the board of the United Engineering Foundation.

 Somasundaran has published several publications, reportedly fifteen books, over 700 scientific articles and holds many patents.
 ResearchGate has listed 339 articles by him in their online repository.

 Somasundaran is the honorary editor-in-chief of Colloids and Surfaces, an international scientific journal published by Elsevier.